Why MRR Is Misleading To Potential Investors

 MRR (Monthly Recurring Revenue) is an excellent metric for operators of subscription products.
 It’s an easy way to keep track of your company’s recurring revenue, especially if you offer several subscription packages.

 What it is not, however, is a measure of a company’s value.
-A concerning trend in the world of indie hackers and bootstrapped founders is to use MRR as the main metric for company valuations.
+A concerning trend in the world of The Rise of the Indie Hackersindie hackers and bootstrapped founders is to use MRR as the main metric for company valuations.

 I see it everywhere: discussions about which MRR multiple is suitable for calculating a startup’s value.
 Apparently, if you have a recurring revenue of $100/month, you are now expected to list your SaaS for $10,000.
 Many founders who share their progress publicly (a commendable practice) often post MRR (and only MRR) updates on social media.